 All students will be employed within a healthcare setting.
-They will undertake 10 days (65 hours exclusive of breaks) supervised practice within this setting over the duration of the course and be supported and assessed by a qualified prescriber.
+They will undertake 10 days (65 hours exclusive of breaks) (12 days or 90 hours for pharmacists) supervised practice within this setting over the duration of the course and be supported and assessed by a qualified prescriber.